Our EYFS Lead is Sarah Charidine.

 Assessment plays an important part in helping staff and parents to recognise children’s progress, understand their needs, and to plan activities and support.
 On-going assessment is an integral part of the learning and development process.
 It involves staff observing children to understand their level of achievement, interests and learning styles, and to then shape learning experiences for each child reflecting those observations.
 At Rushden Primary Academy we use Tapestry, an online learning journal, to record observations.
 These are then shared with parents who are encouraged to make comments on the observation and to also upload their own observations from home.

-At the end of the year children are assessed against the Early Learning Goals as either Emerging, Expected or Exceeding.
+At the end of the year children are assessed against the Early Learning Goals.
 This is reported to parents in the annual end of year report.
 A child who has achieved at least ‘Expected’ in all of the Prime Areas as well as Literacy and Mathematics is classed as having a ‘Good Level of Development’.